vando026/surgeon/docs/1-Paths-to-datasets.md

 ### Paths object

-The classes above use the `PathDB` object, which stores the root paths to the various datasets.
+The classes above use the `PathDB` object, which holds the root paths to the various datasets.

 ```scala mdoc